-- 29. State Pensions are valuable assets in divorce and must not be ignored.
+- 33. State Pensions are valuable assets in divorce and must not be ignored.
 Both parties need to obtain full State Pension information.
-Components may include Old State Pension, Basic State Pension, Additional State Pension (which can be shared by a PSO and could be valued in excess of £100k), Graduated Retirement Benefit, New State Pension, and protected payments under transitional arrangements.
-Protected payments can also be shared under a PSO. - 30.
-In lower and some middle income cases, interaction of a PSO with means tested benefits in retirement may be an issue, and if potentially material, specialist advice may be required.
+Components may include Old State Pension, Basic State Pension, Additional State Pension (which can be shared by a PSO and could be valued in excess of £100k), Graduated Retirement Benefit, New State Pension and protected payments under transitional arrangements.
+Protected payments can also be shared under a PSO. - 34.
+Where one spouse took a career break to raise a family, it is important to check which spouse claimed child benefit.
+In lower and some middle income cases, interaction of a PSO with means tested benefits in retirement may be an issue and, if potentially material, specialist advice may be required.